ppikachu/CV/content/en/about.md

 I'm a self-taught designer with over 20 years of experience.
 Working on multimedia content production, web applications, 3D, and animation technologies.
-With meticulous attention to detail, I strive to create empathetic designs that seamlessly blend aesthetics with functionality.